 The Research Unit at ACCORD will be hosting a Round Table Discussion where Professor T.V.
-Paul, a distinguished Canadian Scholar, will present preliminary findings from a book he’s currently authoring on the impact of globalization on state security (elaboration below on the theme of the book).
+Paul, a distinguished Canadian Scholar, will present preliminary findings from a book he’s currently authoring on the impact of globalisation on state security (elaboration below on the theme of the book).

 Kindly find below a short description of the research agenda of the manuscript as well as a short bibliographic note on Professor Paul.

-Globalization and the Changing Nature of Security
+Globalisation and the Changing Nature of Security

-Prof TV Paul
+Prof T.V.
+Paul

 T.V.
-PAUL is James McGill Professor of International Relations in the Department of Political Science at McGill University, Montreal, Canada, where he has been teaching since 1991.
-Paul specializes and teaches courses in international relations, especially international security, international conflict & conflict resolution, regional security and South Asia.
+Paul is James McGill Professor of International Relations in the Department of Political Science at McGill University, Montreal, Canada, where he has been teaching since 1991.
+Paul specialises and teaches courses in international relations, especially international security, international conflict & conflict resolution, regional security and South Asia.
 He received his undergraduate education in India, M.Phil from Jawaharlal Nehru University, New Delhi and MA and Ph.D. in Political Science from the University of California, Los Angeles.
 Paul is the author of the books: India in the World Order: Searching for Major Power Status (Cambridge University Press, 2002, with B. Nayar); Power versus Prudence: Why Nations Forgo Nuclear Weapons (McGill-Queen’s University Press, 2000); and Asymmetric Conflicts: War Initiation by Weaker Powers (Cambridge University Press, 1994).
-He is the editor of the volume, The India-Pakistan Conflict-An Enduring Rivalry (Cambridge University Press, forthcoming, 2005); and co-editor and contributor to the volumes: Balance of Power: Theory and Practice in the 21st Century (with J. Wirtz and M. Fortman, Stanford University Press, 2004); The Nation-State in Question (with G. John Ikenberry and John A. Hall, Princeton University Press, 2003); International Order and the Future of World Politics (with John A. Hall, Cambridge University Press, 1999); and The Absolute Weapon Revisited: Nuclear Arms and the Emerging International Order (with Richard Harknett and James Wirtz, The University of Michigan Press, 1998).
+He is the editor of the volume The India-Pakistan Conflict-An Enduring Rivalry (Cambridge University Press, forthcoming, 2005); and co-editor and contributor to the volumes: Balance of Power: Theory and Practice in the 21st Century (with J. Wirtz and M. Fortman, Stanford University Press, 2004); The Nation-State in Question (with G. John Ikenberry and John A. Hall, Princeton University Press, 2003); International Order and the Future of World Politics (with John A. Hall, Cambridge University Press, 1999); and The Absolute Weapon Revisited: Nuclear Arms and the Emerging International Order (with Richard Harknett and James Wirtz, The University of Michigan Press, 1998).